Kent E. Calder

-Kent E. Calder (born April 18, 1948) is the Interim Dean of the Johns Hopkins School of Advanced International Studies (SAIS).
-He serves as the Director of the Edwin O. Reischauer Center for East Asian Studies, and is also the Edwin O. Reischauer Professor of East Asian Studies at SAIS.
-He previously served as the Vice Dean for Faculty Affairs and International Research Cooperation at the Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University.
+Kent E. Calder (born April 18, 1948) was the interim dean of the Johns Hopkins School of Advanced International Studies (SAIS), serves as the director of the Edwin O. Reischauer Center for East Asian Studies, and is also the Edwin O. Reischauer Professor of East Asian Studies at SAIS.
+Calder previously served as the vice dean for faculty affairs and international research cooperation at SAIS.

 Calder is the author of 15 major books and numerous scholarly and popular articles.
-Crisis and Compensation (1988) received the Ohira Memorial Prize and the Arisawa Memorial Prize of the American Association of University Publishers.
-Pacific Defense (1996) was the first publication by an American to receive the Mainichi Grand Prix in Asia-Pacific Studies (1997) for its analysis of how economic change is transforming the U.S.-East Asia security equation.Super Continent: The Logic of Eurasian Integration was published in 2019.
-His works have been translated into five foreign languages, including Japanese, Korean, Chinese, Portuguese, and Mongolian.
-His book "Super Continent" received two awards: "Financial Times Book of the Year in Politics" for 2019; and the "Okakura Tenshin International Prize in Eurasian Studies" for 2020.
+"Crisis and Compensation" (1988) received the Ohira Memorial Prize and the Arisawa Memorial Prize of the American Association of University Publishers.
+"Pacific Defense" (1996) was the first publication by an American to receive the Mainichi Grand Prix in Asia-Pacific Studies (1997) for its analysis of how economic change is transforming the U.S.-East Asia security equation.
+"Super Continent: the Logic of Eurasian Integration" was published in 2019.
+Calder's works have been translated into five foreign languages, including Japanese, Korean, Chinese, Portuguese, and Mongolian.
+His book Super Continent received two awards: Financial Times Book of the Year in Politics in 2019; and the Okakura Tenshin International Prize in Eurasian Studies in 2020.

 History

-Calder served from 1997 to 2001 as special advisor to the U.S. Ambassador to Japan, working under Walter Mondale, Thomas Foley, and briefly Howard Baker.
+Calder served from 1997 to 2001 as special advisor to the U.S. ambassador to Japan, working under Walter Mondale, Thomas Foley, and briefly Howard Baker.
 He has also held staff positions with the U.S. Congress and the Federal Trade Commission, serving as a member of the Council on Foreign Relations since 1990.
 Calder joined Johns Hopkins SAIS in 2003, serving as director of the Reischauer Center for East Asian Studies (2003–present); Asia Programs (2016-2018); and as Vice Dean (2018-2020).

 Calder taught for two decades at Princeton University (1983 -2003), where he holds emeritus standing, after teaching for four years at Harvard University, where he earned his Ph.D.
-At Harvard, he was the first Executive Director of the university's Program on US-Japan Relations, working with Edwin O. Reischauer and Hisashi Owada.
+At Harvard, he was the first executive director of the university's program on US-Japan Relations, working with Edwin O. Reischauer and Hisashi Owada.
 A specialist on Japanese trade and industrial policy in his early years, Calder focused on how party politics and socio-economic structure affect functioning of the Japanese political economy.
 From 1990 to 2003, after receiving tenure at Princeton, Calder directed the university's Program on U.S.-Japan Relations in the Woodrow Wilson School of Public and International Affairs.